Communities of Purpose

-It is easy to become isolated and stand alone.
-Once you’ve distilled your specific plan and a few near-future goals from the book “Planning Small Groups With Purpose”, by yourself you may put the plan on your shelf and soon drift off course.
-Connecting regularly with a COP will keep you focused and accountable to follow through.
-Your colleagues will also be there to help you stay upright through the rogue winds and storms of ministry, when the devil wants to toss you around.
+As a small group point person it is easy to become isolated and stand alone.
+Connecting regularly with a C.O.P. will keep you encouraged, focused and accountable to follow through!
 Pastor Rick says, “I grew up in northern California near the giant redwoods.
 Redwood trees have shallow roots.
 They withstand the wind by intertwining roots and holding each other up.
 What a perfect picture of fellowship!
 We spread out, we intertwine, and we hold each other up.
-That's what the Small Group Network’s COP can do for you.”
+This is what a C.O.P. can do for you!”

-Following is a cool story from Brian Naess and Steve Curran, explaining how their Community of Purpose worked for them.
-First, from Brian, pastor of outreach and assimilation at Violet Baptist Church, Violet, Ohio:
+Following is a powerful story from Brian Naess and Steve Curran explaining how their Community of Purpose impacted their lives and ministries.
+First, from Brian, Pastor of Outreach and Assimilation at Violet Baptist Church in Violet, Ohio:

-And from Steve, Life Groups team leader at Compassion Christian Church, Savanah, Georgia:
+From Steve, Life Groups Team Leader at Compassion Christian Church in Savanah, Georgia: